BALINESE PERFORMING ARTS COMPANY

 Surapsari mastered a wide range of Balinese dance in both male

-extensive dance repertoire includes Gambuh (the 500 year old dance
+Nyoman Irawan.
+Her extensive dance repertoire includes Gambuh

-theater), classic court dances, ancient ritual dances, mask dances,
+extinct solo dance-drama), classic court dances, ancient ritual

-She is a certified teaching artist and offers arts integrated lessons for
+Surapsari is a certified teaching artist and has been offering Balinese

-Master’s degree in intercultural relations from Lesley University in
+Surapsari holds a Master’s degree in intercultural relations from

 All rights reserved.

-Lesley University.
-A great deal of his academic work was
+study from Lesley University.
+A great deal of his

-conducted in Bali and centered on ethnographic studies, myth,
+academic work was conducted in Bali and centered on

-Jungian psychology and Balinese dance in practice and theory.
-He
+Balinese dance in practice and theory.
+He studied with

 Purnama Sari (meaning "essence of full moon" in Indonesian) was founded by Surapsari and Indra of Florida, USA.
 Surapsari and Indra, also long time